Abbas-sd/Web-Scraping-AlMayadeen.net/README.md

 Sitemap Retrieval: The script first fetches all URLs from the main sitemap of the Al Mayadeen website.
 Article URL Extraction: It retrieves the article URLs from the individual sitemap URLs.
 Article Scraping: The script scrapes the necessary data for each article URL.
-Data Storage: The scraped data is saved into a JSON file named articles.json.
+Data Storage: The scraped data is saved into a JSON files.

 Configuration
-The script is initially configured to scrape 100 articles for testing purposes.
-However, this limit can be easily modified to scrape up to 10,000 articles by changing the __numberOfUrls variable.
 Dependencies
 requests: This is for making HTTP requests to fetch webpage content.
 BeautifulSoup (bs4): For parsing and extracting data from HTML and XML documents.